Max Horton: Interbellum

-As Vice-Admiral Commanding Reserve Fleet, he flew his flag in HMS Hawkins (a cruiser), and HMS Effingham (cruiser) from 24.06.1938.
+As Vice-Admiral Commanding Reserve Fleet, he flew his flag in (a cruiser), and (cruiser) from 24.06.1938.

 Second World War

+Commander, Northern Patrol

 With the onset of World War II, Horton was put in command of the Northern Patrol enforcing the distant maritime blockade of Germany in the seas between Orkney and the Faroes.
 In 1940, he was made Rear Admiral Submarines.
 In the opinion of Horton's biographer, Rear Admiral William Scott Chalmers, a new regulation which required the post holder to be an officer who had served aboard submarines in the Great War, was forced through for the sole purpose of ensuring that Horton was on a very short list of qualifiers for this post, almost ensuring his rapid transfer to Aberdour, so great was the desire of some within the Admiralty to have Horton revitalize the submarine arm.

 Horton moved his headquarters from Aberdour, where he was under the control of the fleet commanders at Scapa Flow, to Northways in north London, officially because he wanted a freer hand in running his command, but purportedly because Northways was located near some of his favourite golf courses.
 Horton, an avid golfer, is said to have played a round of golf almost every day during the war (since most of the convoy battles took place at night), and was generously handicapped at a "financial 8".

 He was responsible for the creation of convoy rescue ships, which accompanied some Atlantic convoys to rescue survivors from ships sunk by enemy action.
 Rescue ships were typically small freighters with passenger accommodations.
 Conversion to rescue service involved enlarging galley and food storage areas and providing berthing and sanitary facilities for approximately 150 men.
 The ships carried scrambling nets along the sides, and boats suitable for open sea work instead of normal lifeboats.
 Rescue ships normally included a small operating room for an embarked naval doctor and sick bay staff.